greenscreens-io/quark-node/README.md

 Use it to call remote Java services based on Quark Engine methodology.

-Calls are the same as for browser API's, engine will dynamically generate API calls to be used across NodeJS app.
+Calls are the same as for thwebrowser API's, engine will dynamically generate API calls to be used across NodeJS app.

 Upon initialization with